vearne/updatecache/README.md

 ## Feature
 * prevent cache breakdown
 * perform regular update of the cache
-* limit the frequency of access to the upstream
+* limit the frequency of access to the upstream(single flight)